Saying Goodbye to Old Django

 from django.urls import path from . import views app_name = "pinax_likes" urlpatterns = [ path("^like/<int:content_type_id>:<int:object_id>/$", views.LikeToggleView.as_view(), name="like_toggle") ]

-There might be other issues to consider as you upgrade your site or app.
-These are just the ones we’ve come across so far while updating ours.
+There might be other issues to consider as you upgrade your site.
+These are just the ones we've hit upgrading apps and sites so far.
 For the full list of new features and changes in Django 2.0, see the official release notes.

 If you need help, upgrading your site or building something new, don't hesitate to let us know.